o19s/elasticsearch-learning-to-rank/README.md

 Viola!
 Periodically you'll want to retrain your model.
 Features may change or judgements may get out of date.
 Go back to the earlier steps and start again!

 # Development

+Notes if you want to dig into the code.

 ### 1. Install [RankyMcRankFace.jar](https://github.com/o19s/rankymcrankface) in your local maven repo manually:
 Download the RankyMcRankFace jar from the link above and use the following command to install it in your local Maven repo (the quotes around the command arguments will help Maven run without a pom file in the current directory.)